debruijn/debruijn.github.io/content/posts/why_adventofcode.md

 to the second part.
 Sometimes the second part is a totally different problem to solve than the first part, but in most cases it will be a more difficult version: bigger data set, more iterations, more rules, higher dimension, or whatever is applicable to the challenge of that day.

-Also note that it is not just about programming, but also about generic problem-solving: what kind of assumptions can you make?
-What kind of properties should the solution have, and how can you get there?
-Is there any hint in your data input on what corner cases to take into account?
-In a sense, programming is always at least a bit about problem solving (how do I get the desired output from this input?) but this particular property might not be what you expect if you just think about programming challenges.

 You can participate by joining up with an existing GitHub, Google, Twitter or Reddit account.
 Each challenge will have an input that is specific to you, which you can manually download from the website (or automatically using a tool like